Nek5000/Nek5000/README.md

 contains light-weight regression tests for verification.

 #### `run`
-contains nothing.
-Its purpose it to provide a consistent place for users to place their cases.
+consistent place for users to place their problem cases.

+#### `examples`
+reserved for the Nek5000 example problems.

+#### `doc`
+contains the user documentation in HTML and PDF.

 #### `3rd_party`
-Its purpose it to provide a consistent place for 3rd party code.
+its purpose it to provide a consistent place for 3rd party code.

 ## Case Files